cchdo/cruise_report_2022_p02w/ctd_hydro_data_acq.rst

 Each sensor was also compared to conductivity calculated from check sample salinities using CTD pressure and temperature.

 The differences between primary and secondary temperature sensors were used as filtering criteria to reduce the contamination of conductivity comparisons by package wake.
-The coherence of this relationship is shown in the following figure.
+The coherence of this relationship is shown in the following figures.

 ..
   figure:: images/ctd_hydro_data_acq/c_t_coherence.*